|

 these conditions are fully complied with, this does not automatically

-the power to deny the requested enforcement, at his/her discretion, when
+power to deny the requested enforcement, at his/her discretion, when it is

-it is proven that similar foreign judgements are not enforced in the
+proven that similar foreign judgements are not enforced in the country of

-country of origin.
-The so-called "principle of negative reciprocity" is
+origin.
+The so-called "principle of negative reciprocity" is applied.
+The

-applied.
-The principle of negative reciprocity is considered less
+principle of negative reciprocity is considered less cumbersome and more

-letter rogatory of the judge or court of the country of origin should be
+rogatory of the judge or court of the country of origin should be accompanied

 I. |